vrunge/gfpop/README.tex.md

 For each data point, the algorithm updates a function (a functional cost) and we go through an edge.
 The edges of the graph can be of type "null", up", "down", "std", "absInf" or "absSup" with the following meaning:

 - "null" edge : there is no changepoint introduced.
-We stay on the same segment
+We stay on the same segment (if its parameter < 1 there is an exponetional decay with gamma = parameter)
 - "up" edge : the next segment has a greater mean (we can also force the size of the gap to be greater than a minimal value)
 - "down" edge : the next segment has a lower mean (wan also can force the size of the gap to be greater that a minimal value)
 - "std" edge : no contraint, the next segment can have any mean